PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 indexed channel-shuffle subset has no whole-graph map builders or direct operator-list deletion.

+Generic multi-branch gate/Add-tree propagation, historically named for OSNet, is mechanically owned by `passes/multi_branch_gate_layout.py`.
+The rule is
+topology-driven: each rank-four branch has a layout adapter, Relu, keep-dims Mean, Logistic gate adapter, and Mul leaf; two or more leaves feed an Add tree and inverse output bridge.
+Its complete 518-line implementation is AST-identical to checkpoint `13ec048`.
+The lowerer keeps a compatibility wrapper and its single production position pending indexed migration.

 The larger generic two-way shuffle/branch/Concat propagation rule is now mechanically owned by the same family.
 It accepts rank-five Gather selectors or rank-four channel Slice selectors, traces one split through an NHWC